bhch/django-jsonform/docs/quickstart.rst

 - The :doc:`User's guide <guide/index>` contains further details about various input types, uploading files and other features.
 - See :doc:`schema` for a reference on the supported schema.
+- See :doc:`fields-and-widgets` for available fields and widgets.
 - See :doc:`examples` for sample schemas for declaring complex data structures.